Unity Software (NYSE:U) Releases Q2 2021 Earnings Guidance

-Unity Software (NYSE:U) updated its second quarter 2021 earnings guidance on Tuesday.
+Unity Software (NYSE:U) issued an update on its second quarter 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $240 million-$245 million, compared to the consensus revenue estimate of $231.57 million.

-U has been the subject of a number of recent analyst reports.
-Barclays reduced their price objective on shares of Unity Software from $130.00 to $90.00 and set an equal weight rating for the company in a research report on Tuesday, May 18th.
-The Goldman Sachs Group initiated coverage on shares of Unity Software in a research report on Monday, March 22nd.
+A number of research firms have recently commented on U. The Goldman Sachs Group started coverage on shares of Unity Software in a research report on Monday, March 22nd.
 They issued a buy rating and a $126.00 price objective for the company.
-Oppenheimer raised shares of Unity Software from a market perform rating to an outperform rating in a research report on Thursday, May 20th.
-DA Davidson reduced their price objective on shares of Unity Software from $175.00 to $150.00 and set a buy rating for the company in a research report on Wednesday, May 19th.
-Finally, Credit Suisse Group began coverage on shares of Unity Software in a research report on Monday, April 5th.
-They set an outperform rating and a $170.00 target price for the company.
-One research analyst has rated the stock with a sell rating, one has issued a hold rating and ten have assigned a buy rating to the stock.
-The company currently has a consensus rating of Buy and a consensus target price of $127.10.
+Credit Suisse Group started coverage on shares of Unity Software in a report on Monday, April 5th.
+They issued an outperform rating and a $170.00 price target for the company.
+Oppenheimer raised shares of Unity Software from a market perform rating to an outperform rating in a report on Thursday, May 20th.
+Wedbush lowered their price objective on Unity Software from $175.00 to $125.00 and set an outperform rating on the stock in a research report on Wednesday, May 12th.
+Finally, Barclays reduced their target price on Unity Software from $130.00 to $90.00 and set an equal weight rating for the company in a research report on Wednesday, May 12th.
+One research analyst has rated the stock with a sell rating, one has given a hold rating and ten have given a buy rating to the company.
+The stock currently has a consensus rating of Buy and a consensus target price of $127.10.

-In related news, CEO John S. Riccitiello sold 217,124 shares of the stock in a transaction on Monday, March 1st.
-The shares were sold at an average price of $109.12, for a total transaction of $23,692,570.88.
-Following the transaction, the chief executive officer now owns 5,325,984 shares of the company’s stock, valued at approximately $581,171,374.08.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, SVP Ruth Ann Keene sold 7,000 shares of the stock in a transaction on Tuesday, March 9th.
+In other Unity Software news, CFO Luis Felipe Visoso sold 24,487 shares of the business’s stock in a transaction on Wednesday, May 26th.
+The shares were sold at an average price of $96.46, for a total value of $2,362,016.02.
+Following the completion of the sale, the chief financial officer now directly owns 342,904 shares of the company’s stock, valued at $33,076,519.84.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, SVP Ruth Ann Keene sold 7,000 shares of the company’s stock in a transaction dated Tuesday, March 9th.
 The shares were sold at an average price of $98.52, for a total transaction of $689,640.00.
-Following the transaction, the senior vice president now directly owns 77,121 shares in the company, valued at approximately $7,597,960.92.
+Following the sale, the senior vice president now owns 77,121 shares of the company’s stock, valued at $7,597,960.92.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 915,248 shares of company stock worth $90,402,377.
+Insiders sold a total of 722,611 shares of company stock valued at $69,071,822 in the last 90 days.

 An institutional investor recently bought a new position in Unity Software stock.
-Thrive Capital Management LLC bought a new position in Unity Software Inc. (NYSE:U) in the 3rd quarter, according to its most recent disclosure with the SEC.
-The firm bought 3,526,640 shares of the company’s stock, valued at approximately $307,805,000.
-Unity Software accounts for approximately 327.6% of Thrive Capital Management LLC’s investment portfolio, making the stock its largest holding.
-Thrive Capital Management LLC owned 1.30% of Unity Software as of its most recent SEC filing.
-Institutional investors own 74.60% of the company’s stock.
+Thrive Capital Management LLC purchased a new position in Unity Software Inc. (NYSE:U) during the third quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The fund purchased 3,526,640 shares of the company’s stock, valued at approximately $307,805,000.
+Unity Software accounts for about 327.6% of Thrive Capital Management LLC’s investment portfolio, making the stock its largest position.
+Thrive Capital Management LLC owned about 1.30% of Unity Software at the end of the most recent reporting period.
+75.72% of the stock is currently owned by institutional investors.

 Unity Software Company Profile